-So how often do you use Thync?
-Well, once a day is probably a good start.
+Using Thync once a day is a good start.
 One limiting factor are the replaceable strips: Thync officially recommends that you only use them once before replacing (a pack of five costs up for US$20).
 You can get around this by reusing strips until they start losing adhesiveness.
 Or you can take-up monthly subscription which is available at a discount.

 This smart piece of jewellery is designed to track women’s health.
 Wear it as a necklace or bracelet with Leaf accessories or items you already own – or clip it to any clothing item as a stylish accent.
 You choose what fits your style best in any given occasion.

-The Leaf also advertises its stress tracking feature.
-This is not a 24/7 feature – rather it needs to be initiated manually, through the app.
-First place the Leaf as a clip on your waistband, slightly on the side, so that it can measure the abdominal movements while breathing.
-Then you select the desired breathing exercise in the app and try to perform the exercise as precise as you can to enhance the effects of the exercise.
+The Leaf also has some great stress tracking features.
+To initiate, place the Leaf as a clip on your waistband, slightly on the side, so that it can measure the abdominal movements while breathing.
+Then select the desired breathing exercise in the app and try to perform the exercise as precise as you can.

 You can view an overview of your stress triggers in the app, which also offers many programs geared towards helping you retain a calm state of being.
 These programs include 7, 14, and 21 days plans and include a variety of mindfulness exercises such as: meditation; focused breathing and guided imagination.

 Crafted from cork, the WellBe bracelet is lightweight, durable, and soft against your skin.
-The company is preparing to start shipping to its Kickstarter backers any time now.
+The company has just started shipping to its Kickstarter backers, so look for retail availability very soon.

 The device itself is beautifully designed.
 It looks like a river stone on one side with a metal clip on the back.
 The Qi wireless charger is a stunner as well.
-The gadget has enough juice for almost a week and it is rugged enough to survive the washing machine if you forget to take it off your clothes.
+With enough juice for almost a week Spire is rugged enough to survive the washing machine if you forget to take it off your clothes.

 Spire has the added bonus of tracking steps and calories burned.
-You can even set custom reminders to nudge you when you’ve been inactive.
+You can even set custom reminders to nudge you when you’ve been inactive for too long.

 Muse is a headset-style device that claims to be the first tool in the world that gives you real-time feedback on what’s happening in your brain when you meditate.
 The device passively detects changes in your brain from outside your head by using seven EEG sensors along your scalp.